Hela (character): Marvel Zombies

+A zombified alternate universe variant of Hela from Earth-2149 appears in Marvel Zombies.

 Ultimate Marvel

-In the Ultimate Marvel universe, Thor travels to Valhalla in order to retrieve the soul of the deceased Valkyrie.
+In the Ultimate Marvel universe, Thor travels to Valhalla to retrieve the soul of the deceased Valkyrie during the "Ultimatum" storyline.
 Hela tells him that if he manages to defeat her army, she will revive Valkyrie, but for a price.
-In Ultimatum #3, after her army is defeated, she reveals that the price is Thor's soul.
+In Ultimatum #3 after her army is defeated, she reveals that the price is Thor's soul.
 He agrees, and the souls of both Valkyrie and the also-deceased Captain America are released.

 She appears in Ultimate Comics: New Ultimates, telling Thor she will release him in exchange for giving her a son.
 The next issue has a vision shown to Valkyrie by Amora where Thor is having sex with Hela, as he had no other choice.
 Thor then demands his freedom, however he is informed another deed is still required to release him.
 Thor, being incapable of killing Hela, is released instead by Valkyrie who is killed in battle with the Defenders, who now have superpowers due to Loki's intervention.
 After she discovers that Thor had murdered their son, Modi, Hela displayed an immense fit of rage; Thor explained to her that Modi had been corrupted by the World Tree and that he had been left with no other option.

+Ultimate Universe

+In the Ultimate Universe imprint, Hela rules over Valhalla with her army of the undead.
+She employs Balder as her servant.